 Most Direct Route

-The traveler should select the most direct route for air travel.
+The traveler should select the most direct route for air travel, preferably nonstop or, if not available, the fewest stops possible.
+A more direct route is preferable over a lower cost fare.
 If, for other than university business, the traveler takes an indirect route or interrupts a direct route, payment for airfare will be at either the actual charge or the charge that would have been incurred by traveling the direct route by the most economical means, whichever is less.
-The charge that would have been incurred as the lowest available airfare for a direct route must be documented per the proof-of-lowest fare policy below.
+The charge that would have been incurred as the lowest available airfare for a direct route must be documented through a fare comparison.

 Class of Fare

 The university pays for air travel in economy class for all domestic and international flights with a duration of less than eight hours.
 Economy class, also referred to as coach, is defined as the lowest class of air fare which includes a reserved seat, one personal item, one carry-on bag and one checked bag.
 If this class of fare is not available for the travel period and the most direct route, the next higher level of fare may be selected.